 - fire-safety tips you would never have thought of

-Putting a spin on how your product connects with your ideal customer profile can give you so many different topic ideas.
+Putting a spin on how your product connects with your ideal customer can give you so many different topic ideas.

 What Do You Want Your Reader to Do?

-So you're going to get a super crash course on conversion copywriting.
+So you’re going to get a super crash course on conversion copywriting.
 At the end of every single blog post, social media post and even on your website pages and landing pages, you want to have a call to action (CTA).
-By asking your reader to do something, you are much closer to converting them to an engaged reader.
+By asking your reader to do something, you are much closer to converting them to engaged readers.
 Highly engaged readers have a much better chance of converting to customers.

-What type of CTA's can you use?
+What type of CTA can you use?